robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 Step 7: Change the code, rebuild, rerun
 ---------------------------------------

-1. Modify `server.js` to change `Hello World` to say something else interesting.
+1. Modify `index.mjs` to change `Hello World` to say something else interesting.

 2. Run a `docker build` command, changing the version label to `0.2`.